Peretz Centre for Secular Jewish Culture: Programs

 Since 1990, the Peretz Centre has run a two-year bnei mitzvah program which is a secular coming-of-age ceremony for youth.
 This is done through learning about the importance of volunteering in your wider community, researching Jewish culture and understanding its issues, as well as developing an appreciation for Jewish knowledge and humour.
+The ceremony itself excludes the traditional religious practices and instead includes readings done on topics such as personal histories and cultural interpretations.

 The Centre also hosts the Vancouver Jewish Folk Choir, which performs Jewish songs in Yiddish, Hebrew, Ladino, and English.
+The choir has been in its current form since 1979 but previous iterations existed as early as 1956.

 In addition, the Peretz Centre has Yiddish classes, Sholem Aleichem Speakers Series (SASS), Exploring Jewish Writers (EJW), and regularly hosts secular humanist versions of Jewish holidays.

 It is also home to the Jewish Museum & Archives of British Columbia and the Vancouver Jewish Film Festival.

 The Paulina and Shaya Kirman Library

 The Peretz Centre houses the largest Yiddish language library in Western Canada, consisting of nearly 4000 volumes of books and journals.
 The library grew out of the existing collection of the Peretz School and expanded through donations of material from community members as well as institutions such as the University of British Columbia.
 They also received the collections of the Calgary Peretz school upon its closure and material from the United Jewish People's Order Toronto Branch.
 The library is a member of the Yiddish Book Center and has been a member of YIVO.
 In 2001, following the construction of the new Peretz Centre, the library was given its own designated space on the main floor and renamed for its founding librarians Paulina and Shaya Kirman.